Kenmore suburb profile

 Kenmore rental market trends

-The rental market in Kenmore has experienced moderate growth, with house rents increasing by 4.3% over the past year to $792 per week, while unit rents have seen a more significant rise of 10.7% to $775 per week.
-This suburb continues to attract renters and investors alike, thanks to its appealing lifestyle and proximity to key amenities.
+The rental market in Kenmore has experienced moderate growth, with house rents increasing by 4.3% over the past year to $792 per week, while unit rents have seen a significant rise of 12.7% to $800 per week.
+This suburb continues to attract interest due to its family-friendly environment and proximity to Brisbane's amenities, making it a desirable location for both renters and investors.

 Suburbs near Kenmore